- On a budget, Won't break the bank

 Basing ourselves at the magnificent 17th Century gothic manor that is Ilam Hall Youth Hostel, we will be walking through several of the Peak District's fabulous dales, quaint little villages and along/across rivers including the Dovedale stepping stones.

 I have now managed to secure the time off work, so can confirm that this trip is definitely going ahead.
 My plan is to travel up on Sunday to arrive at the youth hostel mid afternoon ish.
 I would suggest that everyone looks to plan their own way to the venue, until such time as there is a clearer indication of who is going and where they will be travelling from.
 I will be driving up and, at the moment, there is a possibility of travelling up together depending on where people are coming from.
 Details of transport links can be found further down the page.

-The youth hostel has a choice of accommodation, either staying in a 'shared single gender' room (£13 per night) or a private room, with or without an en suite (£39 per night).
+The youth hostel has a choice of accommodation, either staying in a 'shared single gender' room (£13 per night) or a private room, with or without an en suite (£39 per night per room, not per person).
 I will be opting for a private room with ensuite, so if anyone wishes to share please drop me a line.
 I'm happy for everyone to sort out their own accommodation.

 The hostel (taken from their website)